Provably Robust Detection of Out-of-distribution Data (almost) for free: Provably Robust Detection of Out-of-distribution Data

 \subsection{Joint Model for OOD Detection and Classification}

-In our joint model we assume that there exists an in- and out-distribution where we assume that out-distribution samples are unrelated to the in-distribution task.
-Thus we can formally write the conditional distribution on the input as
+In our joint model we assume that there exists an in- and out-distribution where the out-distribution samples are unrelated to the in-distribution task.
+Thus, we can formally write the conditional distribution on the input as

 where $\hat{p}(i|x)$ is the conditional distribution that sample $x$ belongs to the in-distribution and $\hat{p}(y|x,i)$ is the conditional distribution for the in-distribution.
-We assume that OOD samples are unrelated and thus maximally un-informative to the in-distribution task, i.e. we fix $\hat{p}(y|x,o)=\frac{1}{K}$.
-In \cite{meinke2020towards} they further decomposed $\hat{p}(i|x)=\frac{\hat{p}(x|i)\hat{p}(i)}{\hat{p}(x)}$ and used Gaussian mixture models to estimate $\hat{p}(x|i)$ with fixed $\hat{p}(i)=\hat{p}(o)=\frac{1}{2}$.
-As the properties of the Gaussian mixture model can be directly controlled in comparison to a more powerful generative model such as VAEs, this allowed \cite{meinke2020towards} to prove that $\hat{p}(y|x)$ becomes uniform over the classes if $x$ is far away from the training data.
-However, the downside of the Gaussian mixture models is that this approach yields no guarantees for close out-distribution samples.
-Instead in this paper we directly learn $\hat{p}(i|x)$ which results in a binary classification problem and we train this binary classifier in a certified robust fashion wrt to an $l_\infty$-threat model so that even adversarially manipulated OOD samples are detected.
-Around $x \in \mathds{R}^d$ we have the upper bound
+We assume that OOD samples are unrelated and thus maximally un-informative to the in-distribution task, i.e. we fix $\hat{p}(y|x,o)=\frac{1}{K}$, so that the classifier can be written as

+We train the binary classifier $\hat{p}(i|x)$ in a certified robust fashion wrt. an $l_\infty$-threat model so that even adversarially manipulated OOD samples are detected.
+In order to avoid confusion with the multi-class classifier, we will refer to $\hat{p}(i|x)$ as a binary discriminator.
+In an $l_\infty$-ball of radius $\epsilon$ around $x \in \mathds{R}^d$ and for all $y$ we get the upper bound on the confidence of the final classifier in Eq.~\eqref{Eq:JointModelRewritten}: